google/santa/Docs/details/santabs.md

 # santabs

 The santabs process is an XPC service for the santa-driver.kext bundle, meaning only binaries within that bundle can launch santabs.
-It will be launched with with whatever privileges the calling process is running as.
-Currently santad is the only caller of santabs, so santabs runs as root.
+It will be launched with the same privileges as its calling process.
+Currently, santad is the only caller of santabs, so santabs runs as root.

-#####Events
+##### Events

-santabs is quite simple and only does one thing.
-It generates non-execution events for the contents of a bundle.
+The santabs process is quite simple and only does one thing: it generates non-execution events for the contents of a bundle.

-When there is an `execve()` that is blocked within a bundle a few things take place.
+When there is an `execve()` that is blocked within a bundle, a few actions take place:

 1. The highest ancestor bundle in the tree is found